apollographql/specs-core/core.spec.md

 :::[example](basic.graphql) -- Basic core schema using {@core} and `@example`

-## Unspecified directives are passed through
+## Unspecified directives are passed through by default

 Existing schemas likely contain definitions for directives which are not versioned, have no specification document, and are intended mainly to be passed through.
 This is the default behavior for core schema processors: